If you’re looking for an all inclusive resort in Costa Rica, then this post will help you decide which resort is right for your vacation.

 This beachfront resort is on Playa Hermosa in Guanacaste.
 They have really nice modern rooms with garden, pool or ocean views, a spa, restaurant, two pools and private patios.
 Additionally, it’s a nice family resort with family rooms and a kids playground.

 Compared to Casa Conde del Mar, Villas Sol is much bigger.
-Additional, it’s not right on the beach, but a 5 minute walk away.
-It doesn’t offer a boutique experience but it’s good for larger groups or multi-generational family getaways.
+It doesn’t offer a boutique experience but it’s good for larger groups or family reunions.

 Fly into Guanacaste Airport (LIR Airport) for Villas Sol Playa Hermosa Guanacaste.